trrapp12/object_oriented_hangman/README.md

 #####Contributors: Trevor Rapp, David Wise, Bob Ziroll

-This is a simple game of hangman done completely in Python.
+This is version 2.0 of a simple game of hangman done completely in Python.
 It evolved from the "hang_man" also listed in my GitHub account.
 We simply took it and made it more object-oriented.

-###Description of original game: ### hang_man
+###Description of original hang_man

 >
 #####Contributors: Trevor Rapp, David Wise, Bob Ziroll